top of page

 Your Child's Age

-Attention spans:Â Younger children have shorter attention spans than older children.
+• Attention spans: Younger children have shorter attention spans than older children.
 This means they might need more breaks and shorter lessons.

-Growing up:Â As children get older, they can focus for longer periods of time.
+• Growing up: As children get older, they can focus for longer periods.
 This means they can handle longer lessons and more challenging activities.
 It's like their brains are getting stronger and can concentrate for longer periods, just like a muscle!

 Learning in Different Ways

-More than lessons:Â Learning isn't just about books and worksheets.
-You can learn from everyday activities like cooking, taking care of pets, and playing outside.
-Cooking can teach math and science while caring for pets can teach responsibility and compassion.
+• More than lessons: Learning isn't just about books and worksheets.
+You can learn from everyday activities like cooking, caring for pets, and playing outside.
+Cooking can teach math and science, while caring for pets can teach responsibility and compassion.

-Art and music:Â Art and music are also important for learning and development.
+• Art and music: Art and music are also important for learning and development.
 They help children express themselves creatively and learn new skills.
 You can listen to music, play an instrument, paint, draw, or even put on a play!

-Field trips:Â Going on field trips to museums, zoos, and parks is a fun way to learn.
+• Field trips: Visiting museums, zoos, and parks is a fun way to learn.
 Field trips bring learning to life and allow children to experience new things firsthand.
 They can also be a great way to connect with other homeschooling families.

 If you’re looking for more creative ways to enhance your child’s learning, exploring structured lesson plans can be a great option.
 Check out this guide for Effective Preschool Activities that combine fun with valuable learning experiences.